arif-ozberk/learn-it/README.md

 # Learn.it
 Github crashes on page refresh.
 Still working on it but don't know if it is a problem about my code or a problem about github pages.

 Clone and inspiration website from the original page [Knowadays](https://knowadays.com).
 Not only a landing page but a full website with product, about us pages and more.
-Each prudct data uniquely imported from json files and used for better user experince.
+Each product data uniquely imported from json files and used for better user experince.

 Built with:
 - ReactJS